vicaya/hypertable/doc/markdown/hql/load-data-infile.md

 The `NO_ESCAPE` option provides a way to disable the escaping mechanism.
 The newline and tab characters are escaped and unescaped when transferred in and out of the system.
-The `LOAD DATA INFILE` command will scan the input for the two character sequence '\' 'n' and will convert it into a newline character.
-It will also scan the input for the two character sequence '\' 't' and will convert it into a tab character.
+The `LOAD DATA INFILE` command will scan the input for the two character sequences '\' 'n', '\' 't', and '\' '\' and will convert them into a newline, tab, and backslash, respectively.
 The `NO_ESCAPE` option disables this conversion.

 #### `IGNORE_UNKNOWN_CFS`